NewcastleRSE/republican-translation-networks/pages/updates.md

 <details>
-  <summary class="postTitle">Selling Milton’s *Defensio* in early modern Leipzig<br>
+  <summary class="postTitle">Selling Milton’s Defensio in early modern Leipzig<br>
     <span class="postSubtitle">A printer or bookseller's economic activity does not necessarily allow for conclusions about their politics.</span>
   </summary>

-John Milton’s Pro Populo Anglicano Defensio (1651) was one of the most controversial publications of its time.
+John Milton’s *Pro Populo Anglicano Defensio* (1651) was one of the most controversial publications of its time.
 It defended the trial and execution of Charles I carried out by the Rump Parliament on behalf of the English people.
 The regicide had sent shockwaves through Europe.
 The rebellion of a people against a monarch, who claimed his position by divine right, in the name of popular sovereignty overturned the established order and might set a dangerous precedent for other countries.

-Milton’s Defensio was written in response to Claudius Salmasius’ Defensio Regia pro Carolo I (1649), which had made the case for the King and condemning the actions of his English subjects.
+Milton’s *Defensio* was written in response to Claudius Salmasius’ *Defensio Regia pro Carolo I* (1649), which had made the case for the King and condemning the actions of his English subjects.
 But Milton’s text was also a powerful manifesto for popular sovereignty, the right of rebellion against tyrants and religious liberty.

 Milton had written the pamphlet in Latin on behalf of the Commonwealth government, and numerous editions of it, most of them printed in the United Provinces, were distributed across the Continent.
 Public reactions to it were almost exclusively negative, and copies of the pamphlet were publicly burnt in Paris and Toulouse.
 Given how many copies still survive in libraries across Europe to this day, however, this public outrage must rather have increased than diminished interest in the work, so much so that booksellers might have seen good business in stocking it.

-My most recent research trip took me to the City Archive in Leipzig, which holds censorship documents relating to the case of the bookseller Tobias Riese, who was caught selling copies of Milton’s Defensio ahead of the city’s Easter book fair 1652 - to the dismay of the Elector of Saxony.
+My most recent research trip took me to the City Archive in Leipzig, which holds censorship documents relating to the case of the bookseller Tobias Riese, who was caught selling copies of Milton’s *Defensio* ahead of the city’s Easter book fair 1652 - to the dismay of the Elector of Saxony.

 ![The entrance of the Leipzig City Archive](../assets/Leipzig_City_Archive.jpg)

 Günter Berghaus first drew attention to the case in the early 1980s because the edition sold by Riese had not been known before.
 It must have been a pirated version, reprinted locally by Johannes Bauer for Riese.

-While Berghaus was mainly interested in the existence of this previously unknown edition of the Defeniso and in the way in which the authorities attempted to suppress it, I wanted to know if the documents in Leipzig might also tell us a bit more about Bauer and Riese’s motivation for producing and selling it.
+While Berghaus was mainly interested in the existence of this previously unknown edition of the *Defensio* and in the way in which the authorities attempted to suppress it, I wanted to know if the documents in Leipzig might also tell us a bit more about Bauer and Riese’s motivation for producing and selling it.
 While I was perhaps hoping to find out something about their politics, the evidence points rather to economic considerations.
 Here were two businessmen trying to make profit from an international bestseller, as can be seen from Riese’s subsequent dispute with the Saxon authorities as documented by Berghaus.

 The Elector wrote to the Council of Leipzig on 3 May ordering the officials ‘to confiscate every copy of this book that you can possibly obtain and send them ... to our High Consistory.’
-On 22 May, the Council responded reporting about the book fair, saying they had not been able to trace any copies of the Defensio and that Bauer and Riese denied having published the book.
+On 22 May, the Council responded reporting about the book fair, saying they had not been able to trace any copies of the *Defensio* and that Bauer and Riese denied having published the book.

 Disregarding their denial, Bauer and Riese were fined 100 Reichstaler – a fine which Riese was unwilling and, according to his own words, unable to pay.
 In October, the bookseller paid 12 Reichstaler and petitioned the Elector for a reduction of the fine.
 Although the Elector was not pleased, because Riese should have known better than to offer for sale ‘books which oppose the lawful authorities’, he did eventually agree to reduce the fine to 50 Reichstaler.
 However, Riese responded with another petition, asking that the remainder of the fine should be lifted, since the Elector’s sanctions against him had already put him at a business disadvantage against foreign and other booksellers in the city.